ntop/ntopng/doc/src/plugins/alert_definitions.rst

    }

-This file is very simple as it just :code:`return` s a table with two keys. :code:`i18n_title` is localized as :code:`scripts/locales/en.lua` and other localization files contain a table :code:`alerts_dashboard` with a key :code:`blacklisted_flow`.
-Then, :code:`icon` is used to select the `warning sign <https://fontawesome.com/icons/exclamation-triangle>`_ which will be printed next to the title. :code:`i18n_description` has been omitted as the :ref:`Flow Definitions` format function is re-used.
+This file is very simple as it just :code:`return` s a table with two keys. :code:`i18n_title` is localized in `en.lua <https://github.com/ntop/ntopng/blob/dev/scripts/locales/en.lua>`_ and other localization files. :code:`icon` is used to select the `warning sign <https://fontawesome.com/icons/exclamation-triangle>`_ which will be printed next to the title. :code:`i18n_description` has been omitted as the alert does not need any extra description apart from the title.

 Second example considers plugin :ref:`Flow Flooders`.
 It's :code:`./alert_definitions` `sub-directory <https://github.com/ntop/ntopng/tree/dev/scripts/plugins/flow_flood/alert_definitions>`_ contains file :code:`alert_flows_flood.lua`.
 Contents of this file are